kni-neu/website-6120/_homeworks/homework-5.md

 #### data and starter kit
 -----

+Your code template is available [here]({{ site.baseurl }}/assets/python/assignment5.py).
 We will be using data from [ArXiv](http://arxiv.org) today, containing the titles of over 3M academic and scientific papers.
 Per usual, you can find the datasets via the [course data site](https://course.ccs.neu.edu/cs6120s25/data/), where the dataset you can download is in the arxiv folder, titled [arxiv_titles.txt](https://course.ccs.neu.edu/cs6120s25/data/arxiv/arxiv_titles.txt).
 The data is formatted where each line is the title of a paper:

 ```
 title-1